zgqq/lninstaller/README.md

 # lninstaller
-A awesome alternative to ln command,aimed to backup your file more easily.
+A awesome alternative to ln command,aimed to backup your files more easily.

 # Why
 Very often you don't want to backup whole directory as it has big size.So,